 Day 01: Arrival in Kathmandu (1,300m/4,264ft)

 Upon our arrival in the Tribhuwan International Airport (TIA) in Kathmandu, we will be greeted by a representative from Himalayan Glacier who will drop us off at our hotel.
 After checking in, we take a rest or visit Himalayan Glacier’s office.
-In the evening, there will be a welcome dinner hosted by Himalayan Glacier at The Ship Restaurant Bar & Lounge.
-For dinner, you will be served excellent authentic Nepalese cuisine which will introduce you to the Nepalese food culture.
+In the evening, there will be a welcome dinner hosted by Himalayan Glacier.
+For dinner, you will be served excellent Nepalese cuisine which will introduce you to the country's food culture.

 Day 02: Sightseeing in Kathmandu: 4 UNESCO World Heritage Sites